Initial boundary value problem for 1D scalar balance laws with strictly convex flux: The explicit formula

 \end{enumerate} \end{definition}

-Now we prove the weak form of boundary condition in the sense of Bardos-le Roux- N\'{e}d\'{e}lec.

-\begin{theorem} The solution $u$ to \eqref{equation 1} is given by and $u$ satisfies the initial condition and a weak form of boundary condition in the sense of \eqref{boundary condition}. \end{theorem} \begin{proof} For $x>0,$ there exists an $\epsilon>0$ such that for $t<\epsilon,$ we have $A(x, t)<B(x,t).$ Then $u(x,t)$ satisfies the initial condition \cite{manish}.
-Here we prove the boundary condition.
+Now, we prove the weak form of boundary condition in the sense of Bardos-le Roux- N\'{e}d\'{e}lec. \begin{lemma} The explicit solution $u$ to \eqref{equation 1}-\eqref{IBD} given in \cref{thm explicit formula} satisfies the initial condition and a weak form of boundary condition in the sense of \eqref{boundary condition}. \end{lemma} \begin{proof} To verify the initial condition, note that for $x>0,$ there exists an $\kappa>0$ such that for $t<\kappa,$ we have $A(x, t)<B(x,t).$ In that case $u(x,t)$ satisfies the initial condition (see \cite{manish}).
+Here, we prove the boundary condition.
+The proof of the boundary condition is divided into several cases depending on the classification of boundary points as well as the relation between $A(x,t)$ and $B(x,t)$ at the boundary.
+Furthermore, since $\tau_*(x,t)\not \to t$ as $x\to 0+$ always, one must consider the separate cases depending on this fact too.